heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/design-training.md

 weight: 1
 draft: false
 ---
 According to a McKinsey report, **businesses that utilise design** well see almost **double in revenue share** and return to shareholders.
-That is the engine behind massive growth in design-led companies today.
+That is the engine behind the massive growth in design-led companies today.
 But how to get a **well-oiled innovation machine** up a running?

 The pressures on companies to innovate is greater than ever.
 Businesses that use design well are gaining a competitive edge in their industry.